TRKuan/timemap-webapp/README.md

 1. [nodejs](https://nodejs.org/en/)
 2. [postgresql](https://www.postgresql.org/) (you may need to set up the database)

-Then enter the following commend.
+Then enter the following commend at the root directory.
 ```
 npm install
 ```